RyanAWalters/SimplePython3DGraphicsEngine/README.md

 # Graphics Engine
 Simple graphics engine that renders various 3D abjects and applies Phong and Gouraud lighting and shading models and allows the manipulation of them (rotation, translation, and scaling).
-Features backface culling, multiple object selection (and manipulation), Z-buffering, linearly-interpolated triangle filling, shading, and lighting.
+Features backface culling, multiple object selection (and manipulation), Z-buffering, linearly-interpolated triangle filling, shading, lighting, and specular highlighting.
 It provides a GUI for doing all of this via TKinter.

 *This school project required the use of TKinter and nothing else.
 Even use of numpy was forbidden.
 Every pixel was required to be a rectangle object scaled to as small as possible on a canvas, and matrix manipulation and linear alegbra were done manually.
-As such, this program is nearly exponentially slower the more "pixels" are being rendered.
+As such, this program is nearly exponentially slower the more "pixels" (read, TKinter rectangle objects) are being rendered.
 I wish it wasn't so, but it is what it is.*

 <p align="center">
   <img src="img/1.png" width="400"> <img src="img/2.png" width="400"> <img src="img/4.png" width="400"> <img src="img/5.png" width="400"> <img src="img/6.png" width="400"> <img src="img/3.png" width="400"> <img src="img/7.png" width="400"> <img src="img/8.png" width="400">